 - Green beans are a yummy, healthy treat for dogs because they are low in calories but very filling.
 Just make sure the green beans you share have no added salt.

 - Salmon is loaded with omega 3 fatty acids, which promote a healthy, shiny coat, and helps improve your dog’s overall immunity.
-If your family is not very pescatarian, supplement your dog’s food with a high quality Alaskan salmon oil.
+If your family is not very pescatarian, consider supplementing your dog’s food with a high-quality Alaskan salmon oil.

 6 Human Foods That Are Toxic for Dogs

 - Macadamia nuts can cause a toxic reaction in dogs, with symptoms including weakness in their rear legs, vomiting, lethargy, hypothermia, and tremors.